 These days you can fit a starter kit smart home in a backpack.
 Seriously.
 You want Wi-Fi devices that add on to the TVs, speakers and appliances you already own, for starters.
 You're not so interested in anything that needs a bridge (OK, maybe one) and proprietary cables should be kept to a minimum - these will get lost.

-As we mentioned in the intro, you might not be able to take advantage of every smart home gadget - it depends on your landlords.
+As we mentioned earlier, you might not be able to take advantage of every smart home gadget - it depends on your new setup, and whoever owns the building.
 Here are some basics we'd recommend, though, for getting started.

 The smart TV stick